Explore Kansas' Startling Rocky Landscapes

 From I-70: 18 miles north

-Like planets in a prairie solar system, boulders litter a plot the size of two football fields.
+Like planets in a prairie solar system, boulders litter a plot the size of two football fields at Rock City Park.
 The shapes of some orbs, up to 29 feet in diameter, have earned names such as Jupiter Rock and Donut Hole Rock.
 Once off I-70, look for signs pointing to the bouldering area, meaning many of these rocks are big enough to climb if you bring along climbing shoes.

 From I-70: 17 miles south